 - They should have no slimy spots or wrinkles (that means they’re getting old).

 And it’s that simple.
-Pick your shiitakes according to those rules, and they’ll be great!
+Pick them according to those rules, and they’ll be great!

 Dried shiitakes can be stored in a tightly sealed container and put into the refrigerator or freezer.
 They will stay fresh for six months to a year.

-Put fresh shiitakes in a loosely closed paper bag, and put the bag in the refrigerator.
+Put fresh ones in a loosely closed paper bag, and put the bag in the refrigerator.
 They will stay fresh for about a week.

 Mushrooms absorb water.
-This is fine if you’re cleaning dried shiitake prior to soaking, but with fresh ones, too much water will make them soggy.
+This is fine if you’re cleaning dried shiitakes prior to soaking, but with fresh ones, too much water will make them soggy.
 Clean them by wiping them with a damp cloth or paper towel – this will get them clean with minimal water.